nimbid/Reliable-UDP-Based-File-Transfer/README.md

 The project is a part of CSCI 5273: Network Systems.

 ## Reliability
 Reliability is implemented using a STOP-AND-WAIT protocol that uses per frame acknowledgements.
 Also included are a re-try mechanism and timeouts on both client and server.
-The server implements a blocking socket while the client implements both non-blocking and blocking socket as needed.
+The client implements a non-blocking socket while the server implements both non-blocking and blocking sockets as needed.

 ## Commands
 Five commands have been implemented: